upperlinecode/front-end-student-materials/06-p5js/04b-map-function.md

 #### Expert Challenge

-Alter the above code to make a realistic looking sunset.
-Things I would think about: maybe the size of the "sun" shouldn't shrink all the way to `0` and it's `x` and `y` coordinates can slowly move below a horizon line, maybe none of the ranges should map all the way to or from `0`, maybe the color of the sky could be mapped to change along with the color of the sun.
+Alter the above code to make a realistic looking sunrise or sunset.
+Things I would think about: maybe the size of the "sun" shouldn't shrink all the way to `0` and it's `x` and `y` coordinates can slowly move below or above a horizon line, maybe none of the ranges should map all the way to or from `0`, maybe the color of the sky could be mapped to change along with the color of the sun.

 ## Resources